gelftheshot/academic-advisor-ai/README.md

 ## Overview

 Academic Advisor AI is your ultimate tool for academic planning, finding professors, and getting career advice.
-The application provides features such as finding professors, getting major and career advice, and planning courses.
+The application provides features such as finding related professors, getting major and career advice, and planning courses.

 ![Academic Advisor AI](./image/image1.png)